 Don’t I Already Know How to Apply Sunscreen?

-Like the one-ounce thing.
-Did you even know you’re supposed to use that much?
-I know it was news to me.
-So I compiled a little cheat sheet of a few things you might not know about the mechanics of simply putting on sunscreen.
+I’ve compiled a little cheat sheet of several more things you might not know about the mechanics of applying sunscreen properly.
 Are you ready?

 - Think ahead.
-The UV filters in sunscreen need 20 – 30 minutes to soak into your skin and form a protective barrier.1 Exposure to the sun sooner than that and it’s like you aren’t wearing sunscreen at all.
+The UV filters in sunscreen need about 15 minutes to soak into your skin and form a protective barrier.1 If you expose your skin to the sun sooner than that, it’s like you aren’t wearing sunscreen at all.
 If you’re going to the pool or beach, apply sunscreen before you leave the house.
-You can even do it in the buff, which eliminates the hassle with suit straps, etc.
+You can even do it in the buff, which eliminates the hassle of navigating around swimsuit straps and clothes.

 - Don’t skimp.
-Keep in mind that your sunscreen’s SPF makes no difference to the amount you should be using for adequate coverage.
+Keep in mind that your sunscreen’s SPF has nothing to do with how much you should be using for adequate coverage.
 Stick to the one fluid ounce (give or take depending on your size) recommendation.

 - Around the eyes (easy to forget if you’re wearing sunglasses)